Driverless vehicles could soon hit Kansas roads with new bill

-TOPEKA, (KSNT)— Kansas lawmakers are looking at a bill that would allow driverless vehicles, including big rigs, on Kansas highways and roads.
+TOPEKA, Kan.
+(KSNT) — Kansas lawmakers are looking at a bill that would allow driverless vehicles, including big rigs, on Kansas highways and roads.

-The Senate Transportation committee held a hearing for the proposal, Senate Bill 546, on Thursday.
-Senator Rick Kloos, a republican from Berryton, who sits on the committee, said it has “a lot of concerns.”
+The Senate Transportation Committee held a hearing for the proposal, Senate Bill 546, on Thursday.
+Senator Rick Kloos, R-Berryton, who sits on the committee, said it has “a lot of concerns.”

 “Is it really going to help the workforce or take away from the workforce?
 How safe are these autonomous vehicles?”
 Kloos said, reiterating thoughts from the hearing.